Can CAT tools help with the translation of business texts?

 For the dissertation, five MA Translation Studies Students or recent graduates translated a 300-word section of a company report from French into English using Wordfast Anywhere.
 Meanwhile, five students or recent graduates translated the same text without using any CAT tools.
 All participants in the study were native English speakers and were allowed to use dictionaries and other appropriate resources.
 All ten participants were then asked to complete a questionnaire about the experience.
 An experienced business translator then reviewed the translations and provided feedback.

-• The experienced translator asked to evaluate the translations was not fully convinced that the use of TM resulted in either an increase or decrease in quality.
+• The experienced translator asked to evaluate the translations wasn’t fully convinced that the use of TM resulted in either an increase or decrease in quality.
 But he did find that the use of TM reduced the number of mistranslations.

-• The questionnaires answered by the participants in the TM group revealed that overall they were not happy with the quality of the translations provided by the tool and did not feel comfortable using the TM.
-However, this criticism was not the result of the sentence-by-sentence translation by the TM as is suggested by many researchers, but the result of technical problems experienced during the study.
+• The questionnaires answered by the participants in the TM group revealed that overall they weren’t happy with the quality of the translations provided by the tool and didn’t feel comfortable using the TM.
+However, this criticism wasn’t the result of the sentence-by-sentence translation by the TM as is suggested by many researchers, but the result of technical problems experienced during the study.